AverageCH/AverageCH/README.md

-I’m @AverageCH
+-I’m @AverageCH
-I’m interested in Minecraft
+-I’m interested in Minecraft
-das about it
+-das about it
-see ya
+-see ya

 <!---
 AverageCH/AverageCH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.